Grant funding available for Todmorden landowners

-As part of the Calderdale flood action plan, Calderdale Council and the Environment Agency are launching this new round of the grant scheme to help deliver NFM measures at the top of the catchment around Todmorden.
-This work is supported by the SOURCE partnership and the Woodland Trust.
+The funding scheme is part of work identified in the Calderdale flood action plan to help more farmers and land managers undertake natural flood management projects.
+Calderdale Council and the Environment Agency are launching this latest round of the grant scheme with support from the SOURCE partnership and the Woodland Trust.

-Previous rounds of this grant scheme have so far funded sixteen completed NFM projects which feature over 25,000 cubic metres of attenuation and 12,000 new trees.
+Previous rounds of this grant scheme have so far funded sixteen completed natural flood management projects which feature over 25,000 cubic metres of attenuation and 12,000 new trees.